Detaching yourself from the narcissist.

-One minute they can be so loving, so kind, they next they stab you in the back, then they up and leave, then they reappear wanting you back, mental abuse has so many effects, whilst you are in it, you don’t even see it happening.
-Worst of all they’ve made you believe it’s all your fault.
+One minute they can be so loving, so kind, they next they stab you in the back, then they up and leave, then they reappear wanting you back, Psychological abuse has so many effects, while you are in it, you don’t even see it happening.
+Worst of all, narcissists will Manipulate you into believing everything is your fault. ￼

 They learned everything about me, mirroring me, and faked it all.

 They’ve said they’d change so many times and never managed it.
 What’s different now?
 Nothing they will not change.

 - It was my fault they acted that way.

 No one deserves to be manipulated and abused.

 - We could make it work this time.

 What’s different this time to last?
 Nothing, we can never make it work as they do not love or care for me.